Article Technical Rating: 6 out of 10

 Define your product, design it, then manufacture it.
 Right?
 Well, not exactly.
 Although, this is the process most entrepreneurs follow, it’s not the process you should follow.

 Before you jump head first into fully designing your product you really need to look at the big picture.
 This will allow you to answer many questions earlier than otherwise.

-The best way to achieve this early insight is by inserting an intermediate step between defining your product and designing it.
-This intermediate step is a pre-design, or preliminary design.
+The best way to achieve this early insight is by inserting an intermediate step between defining your product and fully designing it.
+This intermediate step is a preliminary production design which I will also sometimes simply call a pre-design.

-By pre-design I mean to design the product with just enough detail to answer some important questions.
+By preliminary production design I mean to design the product with just enough detail to answer some important questions.
 But without worrying yet about the tiny details that don’t have a big impact.